lalqalandar310-prog/Syspulse-/README.md

 SysPulse does not look at your files.
 It only watches system metadata — process names, USB events, Windows Defender status.
 Nothing is collected, nothing is uploaded.
 Your alerts go directly to your Telegram over HTTPS.

+SysPulse also works fully offline.
+All events are logged locally in a `syspulse.log` file, even when your PC has no internet connection.
+The internet is only used for sending Telegram alerts—everything else stays on your machine.

 ---

 ## The story behind it